 Ash gourd can be used instead of eggplant.
 Use 2.5 cups chopped ash gourd, cook it in plain water and add the tamarind water to the cooked gourd.

-Large fresh beans can also be used.
+Large fresh hyacinth beans can also be added to the dish.
 Remove them from their peel/skin and cook separately.
 Add to the Rasavangi after the eggplant is cooked.

-Dried beans can also be cooked and used with either Eggplant or Ash Gourd Rasavangi.
+Dried hyacinth beans can also be cooked and used with either Eggplant or Ash Gourd Rasavangi.